JenniTheDev/Microverse/README.md

 <br><br>

 ## The Games <a name="Games"></a> <br>
-* Main Menu - FInd all the Microgames here
+* Main Menu - Find all the Microgames here
   - Swipe menu with descriptions for all games
   <br>